Back to this year's colloquia: 2017-2018

 by Umut Özge (Cognitive Science, METU)

-on 22nd of April
+on 23rd of December

 Abstract Two phenomena are critical in holding a natural language discourse together.
 One is "anaphora resolution" as in inferring that the pronoun `they' in (2) refers to a bunch of delegates reported to have arrived in (1).

-(1) A few delegates arrived.(2) They registered.
+(1) A few delegates arrived.

 The other is presupposition.
 Take sentence (3)*:

 (3) It seems to me that the moment has come that the bombing of German cities simply for the sake of increasing the terror, though under other pretexts, should be reviewed.

 The speaker of (3) already takes it for granted the content in (4):

 (4) The German cities are being bombed for the sake of increasing the terror.

 For instance, if you are not happy with the content in (4), responding `No, it hasn't' or `No, not really' to (3) would not help; you rather have to say something like `Wait a minute, who says that the bombing is for the sake of increasing the terror'.
 In technical terms, (3) is said to presuppose (4), and presuppositions survive under manipulations like negating the sentence or putting it into a question form.
 I will discuss how these two phenomena can be modeled under a formal discourse model, resulting in a unified treatment of anaphora and presupposition as one and the same phenomenon.
 Then, I will review some data from Turkish noun phrases which pose some interesting challenges to the model, together with sketches of possible solutions.